JDillon522/PHP-CodeIgniter-Address-Book/README.md

 Potential additions / changes to do:
 - Change the validation errors output to Foundations built in aspects.
 - Integrate Google Maps API so that when users click on an address, it pulls up a modal with a map of that location.
+- Change validation code to a third party plugin that is more secure ( Oauth,TankAuth,IonAuth were suggested ).

 I'm rather pleased with this wee project.
 ******************************